GLOBAL MARKETS-Oil surges above $100 a barrel, stocks slide on Ukraine uncertainty

 By Herbert Lash and Marc Jones

-NEW YORK/LONDON, March 1 (Reuters) - Oil shot back above $100 a barrel and U.S. and German government debt rallied on Tuesday as massive uncertainty sparked by Russia's invasion of Ukraine unnerved investors, leading stocks in Europe and on Wall Street to slide further.
+NEW YORK/LONDON, March 1 (Reuters) - Oil shot back above $100 a barrel and U.S. and German government debt rallied on Tuesday as fears increased over the impact of aggressive sanctions against Russia after its invasion of Ukraine, further depressing stocks in Europe and on Wall Street.

 Russia's equity markets remained suspended and some bond trading platforms were no longer showing prices, but dealing in the world's major financial centers was orderly, albeit jittery.

-The main stock indices in Germany .GDAXI, France .FCHI and Italy .FTMIB closed down more than 3%, the pan-European STOXX 600 index .STOXX fell 1.98% and U.S. and European banks were hit hard for a second day.
+The main stock indices in Germany .GDAXI, France .FCHI, Italy .FTMIB and Spain .IBEX closed down more than 3% while the pan-European STOXX 600 index .STOXX fell 2.4%.

-The Dow, S&P 500 and Nasdaq equity indexes were down more than 1% each.
+The Dow, S&P 500 and Nasdaq equity indexes were all down more than 1% while U.S. .BKX and European .SX7P banking indices were hit hard for a second day, falling more than 5%.

 Yields on 10-year German bunds slid back into negative territory for the first time since late January and U.S. Treasuries dropped to five-week lows as prices, which move inversely to a bond's yield, rallied on safe-haven buying.

-The sixth day of Russia's invasion of Ukraine and the disruption caused by sanctions have raised questions about the toll of the crisis on global growth and inflation.
+On the sixth day of Russia's invasion of Ukraine the disruption caused by sanctions have raised questions about the toll of the crisis on global growth and inflation.

 "If Russia controls more of Ukraine's food and energy production capacity and those types of things, they may end up being more expensive for everyone around the world," said Tom Simons, a money market economist at Jefferies in New York.
 "The economic consequences of it may be more long-lasting."